Softdisk Library Format

 Pointers are reference to data that has already been read.
 They are two bytes long, with the first 12 bits giving the location to read data from and the last 4 bits giving the length of data to read.

 The lower nybble (4 bits) of the second pointer byte holds the length of repeat data to read minus three.
 (This makes sense, the shortest sequence it makes sense to code is three bytes which can be given the value 0.)
 It will be immediately apparent that the maximum length of repeated data that can be stored as a pointer is 18 bytes.

-The high nybble of the second byte is multiplied by 16 then added to the first byte to give the location of the data to read in the 'sliding window' minus 18.
+The high nybble of the second byte is multiplied by 256 then added to the first byte to give the location of the data to read in the 'sliding window' minus 18.
 In hexadecimal this is as simple as appending the nybble to the first byte.
 For example flag bytes of $EA $F6 point to location $FEA with '6' relating to the data length to read.